tjcreedy/metamate/README.md

 ## Examples

 The following commands detail example runs of NUMTdumper using metabarcoding data provided in the [GitHub tests directory](https://github.com/tjcreedy/numtdumper/tree/master/tests/data).
-See the README file in that directory for how this data was generated.
+The README in that directory details how this data was generated.
 Where a specifications file is used, this refers to the [default specifications available on the GitHub](https://github.com/tjcreedy/numtdumper/blob/master/specifications.txt)

 Note that the target amplicon size of this dataset is 418bp, so length specifications will be based on this; your data will vary!